Why focused book projects deserve a cleaner workflow than Squibler

 Use the decision points below instead of comparing generic AI-writer slogans.

-Gixo Books vs Squibler
+Gixo Folio vs Squibler

 The stronger fit depends on whether you want a broad writing platform or a more opinionated book workspace.

-| Decision area | Gixo Books | Squibler |
+| Decision area | Gixo Folio | Squibler |

 | Primary fit | Focused long-form book project | Broad AI writing platform with book positioning |